myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 *Examples included in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/tree/master/src/Platform/Linux/examples" target="_blank">Linux platform code</a>:*

 + **<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimplePublish.c" target="_blank">SimplePublish</a>** - Provides an example of connecting to Cayenne and Publishing dummy sensor data.
-Cayenne will automatically created dashboard Widgets for sensor data received in this manner.
+Cayenne will automatically create dashboard Widgets for sensor data received in this manner.
 + **<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimpleSubscribe.c" target="_blank">SimpleSubscribe</a>** - Provides an example of Subscribing to MQTT topics, demonstrating how to listen for changes to your connected devices issued from the Cayenne dashboard.
 + **<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/CayenneClient.c" target="_blank">CayenneClient</a>** - An all inclusive example that performs both sending and receiving example data using the Cayenne Cloud.

+*TIP: To get more of a background on the raw MQTT calls that the libraries use for interacting with Cayenne, as well as a walkthrough of performing each step manually via an MQTT client, you may wish to check out the [Manually Publishing / Subscribing](#bring-your-own-thing-api-manually-publishing-subscribing) section which covers this topic in detail.*

 #### Connect board to Cayenne